Marostica is the home of chess. And every two years, you can witness a truly unique living chess game…

-Festivals and local events are the mirror of specific folklore; they always reflect the tradition and culture of a place.
+Festivals and local events are the mirror of specific folklore and they always reflect the tradition and culture of a place.
 In Italy there are hundreds, if not thousands, of towns that want to express their local features through events.
-However, Marostica, in province of Vicenza, perhaps has exceeded all types of expectations.
+However, Marostica, in the Vicenza province, perhaps has exceeded all types of expectations.

 This Northern town is renowned for being the città degli scacchi, the town of chess, and it celebrates its name with an original event: la partita a scacchi a personaggi viventi, a chess match with living pawns.
-Hundreds of people wear typical costumes, in order to reproduce what has now become a famous legend known on an international scale.
+Hundreds of people wear typical costumes, and reproduce what has now become a famous legend known on an international scale.

 The game was well-organized, the two teams divided in blacks and whites and the town celebrated with dances and fireworks.

 Even if a lot of time has passed, the event hasn’t lost its charm: the game lasts for about two hours and more than 550 people move according to orders still given in the dialect of the Republic of Venice.

 The event is so special that the whole team of people participating in it has often been invited abroad to perform the game, considered unique not only because of its peculiarity, but also because it managed to maintain alive such an amazing tradition for so long.

 This fascinating and colorful game of chess takes place in the Piazza degli Scacchi, the chess square, on the second weekend of September, on even years.
 The price of a ticket ranges from 30 to 80 euro, depending on the position and place of the seat.